Intuitionistic Type Theory

 7.2 Univalent Foundations and Homotopy Type Theory

-Although univalent foundations concern preservation of mathematical structure in general, strongly inspired by category theory, applications within homotopy theory are particularly actively investigated.
+Although univalent foundations concern preservation of mathematical structure in general, applications within homotopy theory are particularly actively investigated.
 Intensional type theory extended with the univalence axiom and so called higher inductive types is therefore also called “homotopy type theory”.
-We refer to the entry on type theory for further details.
+We refer to the entry on type theory and the book on Homotopy type theory (The Univalent Foundations Program, 2013) for details.

 7.3 Partial and Non-Standard Type Theory